anderkve/binminpy/README.md

 Binminpy can be used in two different modes:
 - [**Standard**](#standard-mode): Simple parallelized application of a chosen optimizer across a binned input space.
 - [**Bottom-up**](#bottom-up-mode): A dynamic binning mode where the binning is built up gradually to only cover the input space of interest.
-  - Within each bin the input parameters can either be sampled or optimized.
+Within each bin each input parameter can either be sampled or optimized.

 See below for examples of both run modes.